The Only Time I’d Give Him A Second Chance: The Harsh Reality

 The more you’re part of a person’s tribe with traits he desires, the more your value in the dating market will rise.
 You want to be the perfect person for someone, not everyone.
 By doing this, you can ask for a lot more from someone because he is willing to invest and see you in the long term.
 Someone like you would be hard to come by again.

-How To Get Him To Regret Everything By Correctly Acting Cold
+How To Get Him To Regret Leaving By Correctly Acting Cold

 “You don’t need revenge.
 Coldness lets karma do all the work.”